-Its irregular shoreline is studded with bays, large and small, that feature fish-holding structure and cover—breaklines, weedbeds, islands, humps, bars and holes.
+Its irregular shoreline is studded with bays, large and small, that feature a fish-holding structure and cover—breaklines, weedbeds, islands, humps, bars, and holes.
 While the lake’s deepest section, in Walker Bay, drops to around 150 feet, 80 percent of Leech is less than 35 feet deep.
 Overall water clarity is about 9 feet.

-Good walleye year-classes from 2010 through 2012 spell great news for anglers during the 2015-16 fishing season and beyond, according to Minnesota’s Department of Natural Resources.
+Good walleye year classes from 2010 through 2012 spell great news for anglers during the 2015-16 fishing season and beyond, according to Minnesota’s Department of Natural Resources.
 The agency’s 2014 sample netting showed numbers of fish at the midpoint of the normal range for similar lakes, and the average weight of sampled fish exceeded the normal range.

 To ensure the lake’s popular walleye fishery remains productive in the future, the state instituted a 20- to 26-inch protected slot limit in 2014.
 One walleye longer than 26 inches, however, may be part of an angler’s 4-fish daily bag.

 Options for winter walleyes abound on Leech.
-Main-lake hotspots include a variety of reefs, points and breaklines lying in 12 to 16 feet.
+Main-lake hotspots include a variety of reefs, points, and breaklines lying in 12 to 16 feet.

 Walker Bay is a perennial producer as well, with 18- to 28-foot humps that hold fish season long, plus productive points and shoreline breaks.